 Tips For Your Hike

 If you can swing it, this hike is best done in the morning.
-The green slopes have a temperamental “mini climate” all its own.
-It can be a hot and humid day in Granada, but head up to Mombacho Volcano, and you’ll find a rainy, foggy, and windy day at the top of your hike.
-Hikers have suggested going early to help you combat the heat, and catch the view before the microclimate sets in (and leaves you hiking in a thick fog).
+The green slopes have a temperamental “mini climate” all their own.
+It can be a hot and humid day in Granada but head up to Mombacho Volcano, and you’ll find a rainy, foggy, and windy day at the top of your hike.
+Hikers have suggested going early to help you combat the heat, and catch the view before the microclimate sets in (and leaves you hiking in thick fog).

-It’s A Hot Hike (But Bring A Jacket)
+It’s A Hot Hike (But Maybe Bring A Jacket)

 Nicaragua is the best kept secret around